Degree Program Assessment

 Direct and indirect measures include, among other things, juried reviews of student academic research papers, entering and graduating student questionnaires, job placement statistics, and pass rates for presbytery ordination examinations.
 For each SLO and specific measure, RTS has chosen the criteria for success to be 80% or 90%.

 Based on the above, the faculty and deans came to a variety of assessment conclusions.
 Each RTS Academic Dean then makes official recommendations for curricular and degree program improvement.
 Some of these recommendations will be areas of growth and needed improvement.
 Others will be strengths to be sustained.
 An Assessment summary is compiled for each degree program by each campus Academic Dean.
-These summaries are reported to the Chief Academic Office.
+These summaries are reported to the Provost Office.

 For an enumeration of the MDiv student learning outcomes for assessment purposes, see Student Learning Outcomes - MDiv.